-There benefits of taking medicinal mushroom supplements for all body systems is huge!
+The benefits of taking medicinal mushroom supplements for all body systems are huge!

 The benefits of medicinal mushrooms are documented by the ancient Greeks and Romans.
-It seems we have a lot of herbal remedies that have thousands of years of observational and scientific study!
+It seems we have a wealth of herbal remedies that have undergone thousands of years of observational and scientific study.
 We LOVE that.
-As a company based in energy work, Traditional Chinese Medicine, wildcrafted remedies and helping Holistic Health Practitioners, we feel very aligned with creating balanced health through plant products.
+As a company specializing in energy work, Traditional Chinese Medicine, wildcrafted remedies, and supporting Holistic Health Practitioners, we feel strongly aligned with creating balanced health through plant-based products.

-Mushrooms are part of Chinese culture and called the “elixir of life.”
-The beautiful thing about mushrooms is that they are a functional food as well as a medicinal ally in overall health.
+Mushrooms are an integral part of Chinese culture and are often referred to as the “elixir of life.”
+The beautiful thing about mushrooms is that they serve as both a functional food and a medicinal ally in overall health.

 What are medicinal mushroom supplements?